timescale/docs/api/_hyperfunctions/max_n_by/max_n_by.md

     - max_n_by()
 api_details:
   summary: |
-    Construct an aggregate which will keep track of the largest values passed through it, as well as some associated data which is passed alongside the value.
+    Construct an aggregate that keeps track of the largest values passed through it, as well as some associated data which is passed alongside the value.
   signatures: